 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 5,248 students took at least one online class at University at Buffalo.
-This is a decrease from the 6,522 students who took online classes the previous year.
+In 2019-2020, 29,770 students took at least one online class at University at Buffalo.
+This is an increase from the 7,874 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|